deployd/docs/docs/collections/reference/dpd-js.md

 #### dpd.socket <!-- api -->

 The `dpd.socket` object is a [socket.io](http://socket.io/#how-to-use) object.
-This is useful if you want to finely control how events are received.
+This is useful if you want to finely control how messages are received.